The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

 For a germ $\delta$ denote the corresponding fibration constructed this way by $\Ll_\delta$.
 By Lemma \ref{tmGermCalsReg} and by construction this is an injection.
 We now show this is a surjection.
 Namely, let $\Ll:M\to B$ be a complete nice semi-toric SYZ fibration with section and let $\delta$ be its germ.
 We need to show that $\Ll$ is symplectomorphic to $\Ll'=\Ll_{\delta}$.
 By assumption, there is an affine diffeomorphism between $B_0$ and $B'_0$.
 Moreover, the monodromy, which is determined by $f_\mu(\Delta)$, uniquely determines how the integral affine structure extends across $\Delta_\R$.
 The claim now follows by Lemma \ref{tmGermCalsReg}. \end{proof}

 \begin{tm} Let $\Ll_i=M_i\to B$ for $i=1,2$ be a pair of complete semi-toric SYZ fibrations such that $f_{\mu_1}(\Delta_1)$ is related to $f_{\mu_2}(\Delta_2)$ by an element of $SL(2,\R)$.
-The they are equivariantly symplectomorphic. \end{tm} \begin{proof} First observe that by the previous Theorem, the equivariant diffeomorphism type of a complete semi-toric SYZ fibration is determined by the combinatorial structure of $f_\mu(\Delta)$.
+The they are equivariantly symplectomorphic. \end{tm} \begin{rem} Note that equivariant symplectomorphism is weaker than a symplectomorphism which intertwines the torus fibrations.
+Indeed the former involves only the components of $\Ll$ which generate periodic actions.
+A similar observation to Theorem \ref{tmUniqueComp} in the $2$ dimensional case is made in \cite[Corollary 5.4]{Symington2002}, though the equivariance isn't stated. \end{rem} \begin{proof} First observe that by the previous Theorem, the equivariant diffeomorphism type of a complete semi-toric SYZ fibration is determined by the combinatorial structure of $f_\mu(\Delta)$.
 If the condition of the current Theorem is satisfied we can find an equivariant diffeomorphism which in addition intertwines the moment maps.
 Moreover, for the preimage under $\mu$ of a compact set $K\subset\R^2$, we may assume that the $\Ll_i$ are intertwined outside of a compact set.
 The assumption on $f_{\mu_i}(\Delta_i)$ implies that $\psi^*\omega_2-\omega_1$ is exact.
 Moreover, denote by $V\subset M$ the ends where $\psi^*\omega_2-\omega_1$ is assumed identically $0$.
 Then we may further assume that $\omega_1$ and $\psi^*\omega_2$ are cohomologous relative to $V$.
 Indeed, this is nothing but the intertwining of the action coordinates near the ends.
 We can therefore pick a primitive $\sigma$ such that for each $K\subset \R^2$ we have that for which $\sigma=0$ on the complement of a compact set in $\mu^{-1}(K)$.
 Moreover, by averaging, $\sigma$ can be taken to be $T^2$ invariant.
 Let $\omega_t =\omega_1+td\sigma$ and let $X_t$ be the $\omega_t$ dual of $\sigma$.
 Then $X_t$ is invariant, preserves the moment map $\mu$, and vanishes where $\sigma$ does.
 In particular, the flow exists for all times.
 Moser's trick now implies the claim. \end{proof}